austindouglas1996/PackerFactory/README.md

+# PackerFactory

-PackerFactory is a collection of libraries and applications that started development in April 2016 and ceased abruptly in November 2021.
-PackerFactories' purpose was to assist in the automation of services as a receiving clerk at a factory.
-Each library consists of a specific objective or problem to solve.
+PackerFactory is a collection of libraries and applications developed from April 2016 to November 2021.
+Its purpose was to automate services for receiving clerk jobs at a factory.
+This was my first of many jobs and helped me automate a lot of my day-to-day work.
+Each library targets a specific objective or problem.

-# What is everything?
+## Libraries

-## EntityRepository
+### EntityRepository
-Includes the most basic interfaces to define how an EntityFramework code-first approach database handler should be created and handled.
+Defines interfaces for an EntityFramework code-first database handler.

-## PackerControlPanel.Core
+### PackerControlPanel.Core
-The core library contains the base model data used throughout the rest of the libraries.
-Includes the basic structure of objects used throughout the receiving process, such as part, job, receiver, transfer, and interfaces for handling a database interaction and interfaces for an MVP pattern on UI creation.
+Provides core model data and structure for receiving process objects and UI creation.

-## PackerControlPanel.Data
+### PackerControlPanel.Data
-The data library contains the implementation logic of the database interaction by handling the context and worker for an EntityFramework code-first approach.
-It also implements multiple ways for creating infographics based on model data, like the extraction of a receiver, transfer documents, and infographics on parts and jobs information.
+Implements database interaction and creates infographics based on model data.

-## PackerControlPanel.Image
+### PackerControlPanel.Image
-The image library contains the implementation of handling infographics such as box labels.
-Other deployments include separating user data by splitting values and creating concrete classes with receiver entries and UI handling.
+Handles infographics such as box labels, manages user data, and creates receiver entries.

-# Deployements
+## Applications

-## PackerControlPanel.RPCP
+### PackerControlPanel.RPCP
-RPCP or Receiving Packer Control Panel is an application that works on handling part names, job names, creating and storing receiver documents, along the late implementation of transfer documents.
-Said program also kept important information stored in an SQLite database; previously in an MYSQL Server.
-Some code changes will be required to change over to a working SQL server.
+Manages part names, job names, receiver, and transfer documents, storing data in SQLite.

-## PackerControlPanel.v3.Importer
+### PackerControlPanel.v3.Importer
-An older deployed version of the application used a command-line interface.
-This application was used to import version 3 or lower into the newer system, which uses an MYSQL server for the storage of data.
-XML exporting/importing is still a selectable feature but not recommended.
+Command-line tool for importing data from older versions using MySQL.
+XML exporting/importing is available but not recommended.

-## PackerControlPanel.v3.DescMan
+### PackerControlPanel.v3.DescMan
-An older application was used for managing part descriptions from a different source than through PackerControlPanel.
-This program has no use in the newer versions but is kept in case using or browsing through old versions of PCPV3
+Manages part descriptions for older application versions, retained for legacy browsing.

-## CommandHandlerLib
+### CommandHandlerLib
-A small library framework library was created for the plan of turning coded methods into commands.
-Entire classes can be broken into command groups with ease.
-This was used in older versions of PCPv2, which used a command-line interface.
+Framework for converting methods into command groups, used in older command-line versions.